crypto-date/documentation/artists.md

 The cryptodate system is different.
 The token id has semantic meaning: it is the date that the user is buying.
 As such, owning a cryptodate means you own the data on-chain and that date is immutable.

 The cryptodate NFT smart contract does support off-chain metadata.
 Each cryptodate NFT points to a tokenURI.
 The metadata discovered in that tokenURI includes a link to an image stored on a server.
 By default, all cryptodates have dynamic art generated as an .svg.
 But, the link to that default image can be updated to point to a different image.

 In this way, an artist can create new art for a token id **before** the NFT is minted, overriding the default .svg image.
-The location of where that art is stored could be updated to IPFS.
 Additionally, an owner of an NFT can create new art for a token id **after** the NFT is minted, through a process using cryptographic signatures and spending CDT utility tokens.

 This novel minting system uniquely takes advantage of the ERC721 specification by combining the best of mutable and immutable data.